Brecghan/Midstone_Clone/resources/design-document.md

 U11.
 As a MCDP customer, I want to be able to use any measurement when adding ingredients

 U11.
 As a MCDP customer, I want to be able to add recipes to the recipe book

+U12.
+As a MCDP customer, I want to be able to have a display name separate from my UserId

 ## 4. Project Scope